NATO concludes Libya mission after seven months

 The U.S. ambassador to NATO, Ivo Daalder, and the alliance's top operations commander, U.S. Admiral James Stavridis, hailed the success of the mission on Monday in a commentary in the New York Times, but reiterated the need for allies to address the shortcomings in capabilities it revealed.

-While calling it a "true alliance effort" in which non-U.S. allies flew 75 percent of the air missions, they said the United States played a leading role in destroying Libya's air defence system and providing critical resources, including the vast majority of intelligence, surveillance, reconnaissance and the aerial refuelling assets.
+While calling it a "true alliance effort" in which non-U.S. allies flew 75 percent of the air missions, they said the United States played a leading role in destroying Libya's air defense system and providing critical resources, including the vast majority of intelligence, surveillance, reconnaissance and the aerial refueling assets.

 Fourteen NATO members and four other states provided naval and air forces, but only eight NATO nations took part in combat missions.
 Some big NATO states, notably Germany, had opposed the intervention.